Ah, minimalism. Another buzzword or the ultimate solution for this collapsing world?

 Minimalism is the art of living simply.
 It’s about prioritizing what you have in your life, focusing on the things that matter most to you, and clearing your home and life of anything else that’s not essential.

-You don’t need to be mean or cruel to people; just prioritize the relationships in your life that make you feel satisfied and fulfilled.
+You don’t need to be mean: just prioritize the relationships in your life that make you feel satisfied and fulfilled.
 Cut out anyone who drains that energy and replace it with more time for the people who make you feel like your life is moving in the right direction.

 Similar to above, it’s important to cut out those thought processes that are constantly draining us, and focus on the ones that make our lives fulfilling and comfortable.
 Make more time for the satisfying parts of your life and give yourself time to recharge from the necessary stresses.

-How does it change the world?
+How does minimalism change the world?

 Minimalism forces us to focus on the things, emotions, and thought processes that matter most to us.
 It allows us to prioritize each element of our lives and focus on the idea that we will be able to make our lives more satisfying and fulfilling not only for ourselves, but for the people around us and all those that are watching us as an example.

 Moreover, it forces companies to change the consumerist way of thinking and focus on making sustainable products that are going to actually serve a purpose in their customers' lives.
 Minimalism gives the power of trust and authenticity to a corporate world that is far too often into the shady sides of things.